creativescala/creative-scala/src/raw/sequences/paths.md

 All shapes in Doodle are ultimately represented as paths.
 You can think of a path as giving a sequence of movements for an imaginary pen, starting from the origin.
 Pen movements come in three varieties:

-- moving the pen to the point without drawing a line;
+- moving the pen to a point without drawing a line;

 - drawing a straight line from the current position to a point; and